academicgit/shawrty/README.md

 ### Install Manually

-To install Suri somewhere else, or just on your own machine:
+To install Shawrty somewhere else, or just on your own machine:

 1. Fork this repository to create your own copy and clone to your machine.